ctsrc/Pgen/README.md

 consist of 1296 words, we get a password entropy of log2(1296^12) ~= 124.08 bits.
 Similarily, with 10 words from the long wordlist (7776 words), we get a password entropy of log2(7776^10) ~= 129.25 bits.

+## Is a CSPRNG really needed here?

+Using a CSPRNG ensures uniform distribution of probability.
+This in turn ensures that the password entropy calculations are correct.
+Hence it is necessary to use a CSPRNG.

 ## Installation